-Belonging to Lean Manufacturing, Andon is a visual and audible alert system installed in factories to signal failures in the production chain.
-This term is of Japanese origin and the system was used for the first time at Toyota.
-The Andon can be activated automatically or manually to ensure better management of production downtimes.
+Belonging to Lean Manufacturing, Andon is a visual and audible alert system installed in factories to signal failures and inefficiencies in the production chain.
+It is a coined term of Japanese origin and the system was used for the first time at Toyota.
+The Andon can be activated automatically or manually to improve efficiency and ensure better management of production downtimes.

 Lean Manufacturing: what is it?

-Andon is part of Lean Manufacturing.
+Andon is part of Lean Manufacturing processes.
 It is important to understand the reason for it to fully reveal all the possibilities of the Andon systems.

 Lean Manufacturing is about eliminating waste all along the production line.
 It can be a waste of time, stock or capacity.
-Coupled with Kaizen tools, it allows the company to better manage its resources for better productivity.
+Coupled with Kaizen tools and techniques, it allows the company to better manage its resources for better productivity.

 The Lean philosophy is based on the concept of Muda, a Japanese word meaning “useless”.
-This way, using Kaizen tools, Lean is about eliminating 7 sources of waste:
+This way, the utilization of Kaizen tools, Lean is about eliminating 7 sources of waste:

 - Transportation: The waste associated with the transportation of equipment and the transfer of information.